 - Dealing with neighbours and noise

 - Housing benefits and allowances

-Around 40 percent of the population rent their home in France; while people in rural French areas typically own their homes, in cities it’s common to rent an apartment, even for very long periods.
+Around 45% of the population rent their home in France.
+While people in rural French areas typically own their homes, in cities it’s common to rent an apartment, even for very long periods.
 Many people raise children in city centre apartments, often living in the same place for a decade or more.
 This trend makes it easier to secure and rent a French property for a significant period of time.

-However, with a dominant owner-occupied sector and long-term renting trends, it can be tricky finding affordable – and decent – rental accommodation, particularly in France’s main cities and popular neighbourhoods where demand is higher than rental supply and prices are being pushed up.
-A furnished one-bedroom, 40sqm apartment can range up to EUR 3,000 per month in central Paris, although other neighbourhoods in Paris and Paris’s suburbs offer cheaper accommodation.
-However, in 2015, the French government announced housing reforms to ensure everyone can access some form of rental accommodation, such as imposing rental caps for new leases in popular rental areas to control rental inflation.
+However, with a dominant owner-occupied sector and long-term renting trends, not to mention the country’s eternal appeal for tourists and Airbnb users, it can be tricky finding affordable – and decent – rental accommodation, particularly in France’s main cities and popular neighbourhoods where demand is higher than rental supply and prices are being pushed up.

 If you are contemplating renting an unfurnished or furnished property in France, tenants typically have greater protection when renting an unfurnished (vide) property as their main residence.